RaquelPlaza/angular5-dojo/README.md

 import { MyPlansComponent } from './components/my-plans/my-plans.component';
 import { MyTagsComponent } from './components/my-tags/my-tags.component';
 ```
 Under declarations you should be able to see AppComponent and the three previous components created.
 If not you should add them here now.
-This essential says these component are apart of this module.
+This essential says these component are a part of this module.

 ```
 declarations: [